 As in many areas of Pacific California coastline, the undertow at Bodega Bay is very strong in areas, so it is recommended that surf fishermen do not wade into the water beyond their ankles, and do not turn their backs on the ocean.

-There is a campground at Doran Beach Regional ParkOpens in a new tab. on Bodega Bay, and there is productive fishing off the nearby jetty on this side of the bay.
+There is a campground at Doran Beach Regional Park on Bodega Bay, and there is productive fishing off the nearby jetty on this side of the bay.

 10. Oceanside Beach

-Like Crissy Field, Oceanside BeachOpens in a new tab. is a fishing spot that is best known for its productive halibut fishing, and the recommended lure for these fish is plastic swimbaits.
+Like Crissy Field, Oceanside Beach is a fishing spot that is best known for its productive halibut fishing, and the recommended lure for these fish is plastic swimbaits.

 During the late spring and early summer, this popular fishing spot is covered up with locals looking to supplement their dinner tables with fresh-caught halibut, sea bass, and other delicacies.